Frequently Asked Questions

-The total cost of the program is $4000 per girl; however, due to the generous support of our sponsors including AI4ALL, the cost to each participant is $500.
+The total cost of the program is $4000 per girl; however, due to the generous support of our sponsors including AI4ALL, the cost to each participant in 2018 was $500.
+Cost for the 2019 program is subject to change.
 Travel to Simon Fraser University's Burnaby campus is the responsibility of the participant and their family.

 What does the cost cover?

 The cost includes accomodation in a private room in residence for July 8th to July 19th, all food, curriculum, field trips, project materials, and 24-hour staff supervision.